henry2004y/VisAnaJulia/docs/src/man/log.md

 * By default Plots uses `gr()` backend.
 The GR backend contour plot only accept vector x,y!
 * I don't want to have `Plots.jl` as a dependency.
 With simple plotting features this can work, but we may encounter [issues](https://github.com/JuliaPlots/RecipesBase.jl/issues/72) later.
 After Julia 1.6 this may be completely solved!
 * There is already a [UnitfulRecipes.jl](https://github.com/jw3126/UnitfulRecipes.jl) that provides the capability of auto-displaying units in figure labels, and it works smoothly with my user recipe.
 Amazing.
+* I have already built a customized package [UnitfulBatsrus.jl](https://github.com/henry2004y/UnitfulBatsrus.jl.git) and set it as a dependency for VisAna.
+Instead of the usual `u"km/s"` notation, we just need to use `bu"amucc"`.

 ## Scattered interpolation